montag/vue-audioworklet-demo/README.md

 this.updateLevels()
 ~~~~

-The animation loop pull the levels from the analysers and sends it to the meters.
+The animation loop pulls the levels from the analysers and sends it to the meters.
 Normally, this would be drawn directly into a canvas and not use vue's bindings.
 This is just an example.

 ~~~~